 Bane has already been well taught in the trenches.
 Then Batman kills the lights in the room.
 Bane then says, “Ahhh, you think darkness is your ally.
 You’ve merely adopted it.
 I was born in it!”
 Then he proceeds to snap Batman in half.

 Those times in the darkness, those times facing monstrosities changed Bane into something else.
 Has the American people and politicians so thoroughly made themselves indifferent to the realities?
 Like the realities of art imitating life and life imitating art.

-While I can’t snap the juggernaut TDCJ in half it also couldn’t snap me in half.
+While I can’t snap the juggernaut TDCJ [Texas Dept of Criminal Justice] in half it also couldn’t snap me in half.
 I, too, was changed by being at the bottom of the Penal Institute barrel.
 However, my results were what they didn’t expect nor want: HOPE.
 FAITH.
 GROWTH.
 COMPASSION.
 FORGIVENESS.
 STRENGTH.
 VISION.
 SUCCESS.

 I don’t think I’ll ever be able to sum up all the trials and tribulations that I faced at the bottom of that barrel and even after coming out of that barrel.
 But I would like to believe that my perseverance is a testament, truthfully a very small one, of what can stir and develop inside a human being, even one who was once a wretch.

 The darkness brought me to the dawn and now I await my new sunrise!

 3060 FM 3514

 Beaumont, TX 77705